Links on Android Authority may earn us a commission. Learn more.

 We mentioned earlier in the Home Screen section that if you swipe from left to right on the main home screen in either Oxygen OS or One UI, you end up on different aggregate apps.
-For Oxygen OS 11 it’s Google Discover and for Samsung, it’s called Samsung Free.
+For Oxygen OS 12, it’s Google Discover, and for One UI 4.0, it’s called Samsung Free.

 To its credit, Oxygen OS offers a nifty app called Zen Mode.
 With this app, you can force yourself to stop using your phone for a set amount of time.
 Once you activate Zen Mode, you’ll have at least 20 minutes where you can’t do anything with your phone except take photos and accept phone calls.
 Even restarting the phone won’t exit Zen Mode.
 This is a cool feature that can help people who feel they use their phones too much.